aniamirjanyan/KafkaToMongoDB/README.md

 - Schema Registry

-Navigate to `/etc/schema-registry/schema-registry.properties` and modify it as shown
+Navigate to `/etc/schema-registry/schema-registry.properties` and set the following configurations
 ```
 listeners=http://0.0.0.0:8081
 # Uncomment the lines below